ganamir/MLDAAPP/README.md

 E. Click Assign Images then Start Annotating.

    > 🛑 Roboflow provides multiple tools to assist with annotating images specifically designed to work with "Instance Segmentation" Data, these tools are "Smart Polygon" and "Polygon tool."
 The former significantly cuts down on the time needed to annotate the object, so I suggest that you familiarize yourself with it.
 The latter allows for a more manual control over what needs to be annotated.
 Either way both tools do a great job at creating the data-set.
+But for a simple Object Detection data set, simply use a bounding box tool.

 F. When satisfied with the amount of annotations click on the arrow at the top left corner & click "Add # images to Dataset" located at the top right corner.
 Finally proceed to step#3.
+___
 </details>